fastshout/fastshout-geomag/pkg/egm96/README.md

 EGM96 is specified as a spherical harmonics series of degree 360.
-The National Geospatial-Intelligence Agency (NGA), which is responsible for the model, also publishes a grid of the comput
+The National Geospatial-Intelligence Agency (NGA), which is responsible for the model, also publishes a grid of the computed geoid heights at a 15'x15' resolution, from which the geoid height at any location can be interpolated.

+This package calcu